biosinodx/SCcaller3_PEA/README.md

 v0.0.3, 2016.04.22, default mapQ change from 20 to 40

-v0.0.2, 2016.04.19, fix bugs - jump mpileup file column not fit problem.
+v0.0.2, 2016.04.19, fixed bugs - jump mpileup file column not fit problem.

-v0.0.1, 2016.03, add likelihood ratio test based on null distribution from the data resampling.
+v0.0.1, 2016.03, added likelihood ratio test based on null distribution from the data resampling.